 Still, you’re wondering just what kind of people would find a boorish billionaire narcissist with a desperate need for attention and a long-tie fetish capable of leading a normal life, let alone carrying out the responsibilities of a real president of the United States.

 But who are these people.
 The place to begin is with “these people,” themselves.
-They are every bit as much a dangerous American phenomenon as Trump is himself.
-Naturally, the first place to find Trump supporters is (Lost Time Warning) YOU TUBE.
+They are every bit as much a dangerous American phenomenon as Drumpf is himself.
+Naturally, the first place to find Drumpf supporters is (Lost Time Warning) YOU TUBE.
 YouTube.
 YouTube. youtube.

 As you may have noticed, some of the creatures in the video were quite young.
 That means that the cranky old white guys continue to procreate, and their spawn will be with us for many more election cycles to come.
 They too will continue to ignore facts, indulge fear, and seek out other “successful” billionaire entertainers who will lead them, like lambs, to the all you can eat buffets, and the path to becoming a billionaire, too.